GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 - As the properties carried in MC_ANNOUNCE frames can not change during the lifetime of a channel, information contained in them can be retransmitted without any special considerations.
 - Since conditions of the client or channel can have changed by the time a retransmission of an MC_JOIN, MC_LEAVE or MC_RETIRE channel becomes necessary, a retransmission might no longer be required or even appropriate.
 A retransmission SHOULD only occur if the channel in question should still be joined/left/retired.
 - Retransmission of information contained in MC_ACK frames MUST be handled exactly as with regular ACK frames.
-- For the 4 remaining frames, MC_KEY, MC_INTEGRITY, MC_LIMITS and MC_STATE, retransmissions MUST include the most up to date information, i.e. the most recent key, integrity hash, client limits or state.
+- For MC_KEY, MC_LIMITS, and MC_STATE, retransmissions MUST include the most up-to-date information.
+- For MC_INTEGRITY, retransmissions MUST include the packet hashes that are still needed to authenticate packets that the server expects the client to process.
+The same packet hash MAY be sent in more than one MC_INTEGRITY frame.
+Servers SHOULD prioritize retransmission of MC_INTEGRITY information whose absence is likely to cause receivers to exceed the Max Authentication Delay advertised for the channel.

 # Frames Carried in Channel Packets